ta-data-par/DAFT_0307/Module_1/Lab_10_Functional-Programming/README.md

 ## Introduction

 Functional programming is a programming paradigm where programs are constructed by applying and composing functions.
-Let's practice on this approach!

 ## Getting Started